 At Quartz, we're doing all we can to keep you informed.
-The Centers for Disease Control and Prevention (CDC) has updated symptoms for COVID-19.
-See the symptom checker at right.
+The Centers for Disease Control and Prevention (CDC) has a symptom checker.
 Always call your provider or clinic before seeking medical care.

-The Centers for Disease Control and Prevention (CDC) recommends that everyone who is eligible get whatever vaccine that’s available to them as soon as possible.
-(Currently, the Pfizer vaccine is the only COVID-19 vaccine authorized for individuals age 16 and 17.)
+The Centers for Disease Control and Prevention (CDC) recommends that everyone eligible get whatever vaccine that’s available to them as soon as possible.
+(Currently, the Pfizer vaccine is the only COVID-19 vaccine authorized for children ages 12 and older.)

 A few ways to find a local COVID-19 vaccine provider